-Fleming wrote a novel a year starting in 1953.
+Fleming wrote a novel a year starting in 1953 (here are all of them in order).
 He wrote each of the novels while on his annual three-month vacation from his newspaper job in London.
 Fleming, writing at this pace, can be both sloppy and suspenseful.
-When he is in the groove the books fly by like an Aston Martin on a winding French road.
+When he is in the groove, the James Bond books fly by like an Aston Martin on a winding French road.
 When he takes a wrong turn, there’s very little time to recover.

 And while Fleming was great with action and procedure, his greatest creation is Bond himself.
 The Bond of the novels is unshakeably loyal, quietly debonair, and able to withstand tremendous pain.
 Compared to the screen Bonds, Fleming Bond enjoys the good life, but isn’t a playboy.
 His taste is impeccable, but is also shadowed from his orphaned, public-school upbringing.
 He lives to please M and save England—cards, women, and caviar are the bread and water that makes those his primary directives possible.

 What follows is my ranking of the these twelve original James Bond novels from worst to best.
-The best three (Casino Royale, From Russia With Love, and Moonraker) would probably be enjoyable to anyone who likes a spy novel; the bottom three James Bond books are painful for even the most devoted fans of 007.
+The best three would probably be enjoyable to anyone who likes a spy novel; the bottom three James Bond books are painful for even the most devoted fans of 007.

 Strengths: Apart from Bond himself, the pleasure of these novels is in the con: from cormorant guano in Dr. No to nuclear warheads in Thunderball.
 Here, the game is smuggling sunken treasure from shipwrecks around Jamaica, where Fleming had his vacation home, Goldeneye.
 It’s both fun and informative, in a “what-if” sort of way.